The Wild Robot: Critical response

 It is DreamWorks Animation's second highest-rated film on the site, behind How to Train Your Dragon (2010).
+Metacritic, which uses a weighted average, assigned the film a score of 85 out of 100, based on 46 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale, while those surveyed by PostTrak gave it a 96% overall positive score, with 62% saying they would definitely recommend it.

 Natalia Winkelman of The New York Times called the film "a dazzling triumph of animation" and wrote "this is a work that cares most about two things: big feelings and great beauty".
 Pete Hammond of Deadline Hollywood said, "If Spielberg's E.T. had been an animated film instead, it might resemble what writer-director Chris Sanders has created here.
 However, Wild Robot weaves its own magic and for that we can all cry tears of joy."
 Adrian Horton, writing for The Guardian said: "Clever, heartfelt and frequently stunning, The Wild Robot offers the type of all-ages-welcome animated entertainment that will delight kids and leave a lump in one's throat."
+Adam Graham of Detroit News gave it a "B-" and wrote: "It's heartwarming the way a latter-era Coldplay track is heartwarming: by design, so its effect feels somewhat synthetic."
 Robbie Collin of The Daily Telegraph gave the film a five out of five scoring, saying, "DreamWorks was founded 30 years ago this month, and this well-timed anniversary release is their richest, most moving film since 1998's reputation-making The Prince of Egypt."
 In his review for Vulture, Bilge Ebiri praised Nyong'o's performance and found that it "turn[ed] this heartwarming family film into an unforgettable one".

 Collider thought it was one of Sanders's best films yet, while Screen Rant called it the best animated film of the year.

 Filmmakers Tim Fehlbaum, Jeff Fowler, Reinaldo Marcus Green, Chad Hartigan, Matt Johnson, Dana Ledoux Miller and Juel Taylor all cited the film as among their favorites of 2024.

+Viewership

+According to data from Showlabs, The Wild Robot ranked fifth on Netflix in the United States during the week of 26 May–1 June 2025.